APA releases 2022 Structural Panel & Engineered Wood Yearbook

 - North American imports and exports

-- Engineered wood product demand and production (glulam, I-joists, and LVL)
+- Engineered wood product demand and production (glued-laminated timber, I-joists and laminated veneer lumber)

-The entire 2019 market forecast, including all market segments and production outlook, as well as statistical data, is included in APA’s 2019 Structural Panel & Engineered Wood Yearbook, Form MKO E185.
+The outlook for single-family, multifamily and nonresidential construction and industrial end-use markets remains mixed.
+The entire 2022 market forecast, including all market segments and production outlook, as well as statistical data, is included in APA’s 2022 Structural Panel & Engineered Wood Yearbook, Form MKO-E187.

 Print this page